NurikAsan/Websocket-practice-flask/README.md

-# Simple Chat App
+@ Simple Chat App using flask flask-socketio

-# Instrcution
+# These commands will launch the application

- - git clone
+ - git clonne by http
  - python run.py

-# These commands will launch the application